florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 - *Migratability/Relocatability*: Running Wasm instances can be serialized and migrated to another computer system.
 However for this to be easy the Wasm runtime should only execute Wasm code through interpretation.

+// Missing
+// WASM is formally specified with no "loopholes"

 === Challenges & Limitations